Vonage/vivid-3/libs/components/src/lib/tab/README.md

 ### Disabled

-The disabled state of the element
+The disabled state of the element.

 - Type: `boolean`
 - Default: `false`